Christmas Cactus is a popular cactus plant grown indoors that produces beautiful pink blooms during the time of Christmas.

 Can You Grow Christmas Cactus from Seeds?

 The most popular way of growing Christmas Cactus is through stem cutting.
-However, you can easily grow the Christmas Cactus from seeds.
+However, you can easily grow the plant from seeds.

 The best season to plant Christmas Cactus seeds is during the spring.
-For sowing them in spring, you can put the harvested seeds in a plastic zip-lock bag.
+You can put the harvested seeds in a plastic zip-lock bag for sowing them in spring.

 Steps to Propagate Christmas Cactus via Seeds

-After successfully extracting seeds from the fruit, you can follow the steps below to propagate the Christmas Cactus.
+After successfully extracting seeds from the fruit, follow the steps below for Christmas Cactus propagation.

 Step 1: Preparing the Seeds